 No heavy lifting, no sticky mess

 Honey is very heavy.
-A fact you are never more aware of then when you’re harvesting or preparing the colony for winter.
+A fact you are never more aware of than when you’re harvesting or preparing the colony for winter.

 The average weight of honey harvested per hive for most people is about 50 pounds.

-Let’s say you about 10 hives to harvest.
+Let’s say you have about 10 hives to harvest.
 That’s a lot of heavy lifting.